Black, white, red, brown, grey

-Whether you live in a rural setting or a city, you’ll want to be aware that these dogs often wander.
+Whether you live in a rural setting or a city, you’ll want to be aware that Shollies often wander.
 They like to explore, but that may get them into trouble if they get too far from home!

 Shollie Puppies – Before You Buy…

 What’s the Price of Shollie Puppies?

 You can usually expect crossbred dogs like the Shollie to be considerably less expensive than purebreds.
 However, the Shollie is a very popular pet and so are both parents.
 Since all of these pups are highly desired as working dogs and house pets alike, Shollies tend to be pricier than other mixed-breed dogs.

 If you’re looking for a Shollie from a breeder, you should expect to pay a minimum of about $500.
 On the higher end of the spectrum, some Shollies go for upwards of $1000.

 When purchasing a Shollie from a breeder, it’s important that you know about the parents and the conditions that the dogs are raised in.
 It’s best if you can meet the parents and get a chance to see what your dog might be like when it grows up.

 Seeing the parents will also let you know if they have any health conditions that you should be concerned about.